Eschatologue/CM_wiki/docs/spells/5th-level.md

 **Components:** V, S, M (pinch of sulfur)
 **Duration:** Instantaneous

 A vertical column of divine fire roars down from the heavens in a location you specify.
-Each creature in a 10-foot-radius, 40-foot-high cylinder centered on a point within range must make a Dexterity Saving Throw.
+Each creature in a 10-foot-radius, 40-foot-high cylinder centered on a point within range must make a Dexterity :d20-save: **Saving Throw**.
 A creature takes 4d6 fire damage and 4d6 radiant damage on a failed save, or half as much damage on a successful one.

 ***At Higher Levels.*** When you cast this spell using a :rsc-spell-slot: **Spell Slot** of 6th level or higher, the fire damage or the radiant damage (your choice) increases by 1d6 for each slot level above 5th.